 Sustainable, green building techniques and products are becoming increasingly more popular.

 The season of the year.
-Remodeling contractor costs will fluctuate; for example, projects done during the winter may be cheaper because the trades are looking for work.
+Remodeling contractor costs will fluctuate; for example, projects done during the winter may be cheaper because the trades are actively looking for work to keep their crews busy and the cash flowing.

 Emerging energy-efficient technology is becoming more popular.
 Two examples are insulated concrete forms (ICFs) and structural insulated panels (SIPSs).